JetBrains/teamcity-documentation/topics/build-log.md

 You can download a full build log in the textual form or as a `.zip` archive  from the Build Results page by clicking the _Download full build log_ link at the upper right corner.
 Alternatively, you can use the following URL: `http://teamcity:8111/httpAuth/downloadBuildLog.html?buildId=<id>`.
 It is also possible to download the build log as a `.zip` file using the corresponding link in the UI or via the following URL: `http://teamcity:8111/httpAuth/downloadBuildLog.html?buildId=&archived=true`.

+## Customizing Log Output

+You can modify the log output using [service messages](service-messages.md#Reporting+Messages+for+Build+Log).
+This includes grouping the log entries in blocks, handling parallel message flows, changing the severity of a log message, and so on.

 <anchor name="BuildLog-LargeBuildLogsInspection"/>

 ## Build Log Size